shouqghanem/project-one-ux-tooling/FINAL FINAL WEB DEV PROJECT/README.md

   - Absolutely
 - *Does this have to be responsive to small screens (mobile)?*
   - Ideally.
 The more responsive, the better the grade.
+updates: add text align and margin so the website will looks better.